cheong00/MSDNDemos/README.md

 <br/>
 <h2>MSAAListener</h2>
 <p>Inspired by <a href="https://social.msdn.microsoft.com/Forums/en-US/fec2e073-0ca5-4375-8a1d-be8e7b78c986/object-under-mouse-cursor?forum=netfxbcl">this question</a>.
 Simple demo on how to get windows handle of window under cursor, and how to convert the retrieved window handle to IAccessible object.</p>
-<p>The code for get windows handle of window under cursor is provided by Castorix31 of MSDN forum.</p>
+<p>The code for get windows handle of window under cursor is provided by <a href="https://social.msdn.microsoft.com/profile/castorix31/?ws=usercard-mini">Castorix31</a> of MSDN forum.</p>
 <br/>